Harpenden: Administrative history

 Until September 1899, Harpenden Urban District Council held its meetings at the Harpenden Institute, as the parish council had done.
 On the opposite side of the Common was the British School on Leyton Road.
 The school had been built in 1850 but was vacated in 1897 when the school moved to new premises on Victoria Road.
-The council took a lease of the old British School from its owners, the Lawes family of Rothamsted, and the building was opened as the "Public Hall" in September 1899, acting as the council's meeting place and offices as well as providing a public hall.
+The council took a lease of the old British School from its owners, the Lawes family of Rothamsted, and the building was opened as the "Public Hall" in September 1899, acting as the council's meeting place and offices, as well as providing a public hall.

-In 1932 the council bought Harpenden Hall at 6 Southdown Road for £7,000 and converted it to act as offices and meeting place, moving into the building in early 1933.
+In 1932, the council bought Harpenden Hall at 6 Southdown Road for £7,000 and converted it to act as offices and meeting place, moving into the building in early 1933.
 A new Public Hall was built in the former gardens of Harpenden Hall in 1938.
 The old public hall on Leyton Road became known as Park Hall.

 The council was granted a coat of arms on 4 February 1949.

 Harpenden Urban District Council was abolished under the Local Government Act 1972, becoming part of the new district of St Albans on 1 April 1974.
-A successor parish was created for the former urban district, called Harpenden Town Council.
+A successor parish was created for the former urban district, with its parish council taking the name Harpenden Town Council.
 The town council continued to be based at Harpenden Hall until 1996, when it moved to a new Town Hall built as a rear extension to the urban district council's former home of Park Hall.

 Transport

+Railway

-Harpenden railway station is served by Thameslink services on a frequent and fast rail link through central London.
-Suburban services stop at all stations on the route, while express services stop at St Albans City before continuing non-stop to London St Pancras.
-Trains run north to Luton and on to Bedford.
-From London St Pancras, trains continue south through major London interchanges, such as Farringdon and London Blackfriars, before continuing on to Brighton via Gatwick Airport, Sevenoaks or Wimbledon and Sutton.
+Harpenden railway station is a stop on the Thameslink route.
+Govia Thameslink Railway operates frequent services between Bedford, Luton, St Albans City and London St Pancras.
+Southbound services continue through Farringdon and London Blackfriars, then on to Brighton (via Gatwick Airport), Three Bridges or Rainham.
 The rail link therefore gives direct access to Luton Airport (one stop north) and Gatwick Airport, taking approximately 1hr 10 m on a limited stops train.

-The standard off-peak services are as follows:

-The Nickey Line railway used to link Harpenden, Redbourn and Hemel Hempstead.
-It has since been converted to a path forming part of the National Cycle Network.
+The Nickey Line railway linked Harpenden, Redbourn and Hemel Hempstead; Roundwood Halt also served the north-west of the town.
+The line opened in 1877 and was closed in 1979; the trackbed was converted to a shared-use path in 1985, forming part of the National Cycle Network.

+Roads

 The A6 used to run through Harpenden, although the road numbering was changed to avoid congestion.
-The M1 runs nearby.
-The closest access to the M1 is Junction 9 at Redbourn & Dunstable or alternatively Junction 10 for Luton Airport.
+The M1 runs nearby, with access from junction 9 at Redbourn and Dunstable or alternatively at junction 10 for Luton Airport.

-A number of bus services pass through Harpenden.
-There are four main routes:

-A fifth bus service, the Metroline 84A, which served Luton Airport, St Albans and stops to New Barnet, ceased running between Luton Airport and St Albans in April 2017.